jmoiron/rechiseled-extras/docs/GAMEBUGS.md

 - engineer's pipes
 - large rusty scaffold
 - pipes

+Bugs:

+* vent has a "top" and is supposed to tile both horizontally and vertically.. we should ship horizontal and then perhaps fix it with one of the more complicated layouts later

 We should examine the chisel code to find what textures correspond to what blocks so that we can get our naming and ordering consistent.